 Business Conduct Compliance Training

-Address compliance with antitrust laws, as required by CPS-720, to include the Sherman Act, (anticompetitive practices such as price fixing, bid-rigging, market allocation and other anti-competitive practices), and the Clayton Act (exclusive dealing arrangements and tying arrangements).
+Addresses compliance with antitrust laws, as required by company policy, to include the Sherman Act, (anticompetitive practices such as price fixing, bid-rigging, market allocation and other anti-competitive practices), and the Clayton Act (exclusive dealing arrangements and tying arrangements).

 Covers the 1988 Drug-Free Workplace Act, describes controlled substances and their side effects, and demonstrates the appropriate handling of performance problems in the workplace.

 The objective of the course is to provide leaders with a basic understanding of EEO/AA laws, regulations and policies, and knowledge of their responsibilities in the workplace.
 Upon completion of the course, managers are expected to be able to apply this knowledge in the workplace and know where to go for additional support and resources.